skrub-data/skrub/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Got an idea for a new feature, or changing an existing one ?
+about: Got an idea for a new feature, or changing an existing one?
 This is the place.
 title: ''
 labels: 'enhancement'
 assignees: ''